Skip to content

 Huntsville Weather & Climate

 Summers are hot and humid in Huntsville, easily averaging 95 degrees Fahrenheit through July’s hottest month.
-However, spring and fall are delightful in Huntsville.
-The winters are generally cold but milder than other Northern states, with very few days of snowfall.
+However, spring and fall are delightful in Huntsville, with mild temperatures and blooming foliage creating picturesque scenes across the city.
+Winters are generally cold but milder compared to other Northern states, with occasional light snowfall that adds a touch of seasonal charm without significant accumulation.

 Local Hospitals & Notable Medical Care